160th Special Operations Aviation Regiment (Airborne): 2006–2009

-In March 2006, SEALs from DEVGRU and Rangers were flown by the 160th SOAR into in North Waziristan, Pakistan, to assault an al-Qaeda training camp, allegedly under the codename: Operation Vigilant Harvest, the assaulters killed as many as 30 terrorists including the camps commandant.
+In March 2006, SEALs from DEVGRU and Rangers were flown by the 160th SOAR into in North Waziristan, Pakistan, to assault an al-Qaeda training camp, allegedly under the codename: Operation Vigilant Harvest, the assaulters killed as many as 30 terrorists including the camp's commandant.

 On 14 May 2006, helicopters from the 160th SOAR brought operators from Delta Force's B Squadron to Yusufiyah, Iraq, to fight al-Qaeda fighters in several buildings.
 As the operators disembarked their helicopters, they came under fire from a nearby house, and more al-Qaeda fighters soon joined the firefight.
 The door gunners of the 160th's Black Hawks fired at the insurgents; a pair of AH-6M Little Birds carried out strafing runs.
 One Little Bird from the 160th's 1st Battalion, B Company, was shot down.
 An estimated 25 al-Qaeda fighters were killed.

 In July 2006, a pair of MH-47Es from 160th SOAR attempted to insert a combined strike element of DEVGRU, Rangers, and Afghan commandos in Helmand Province, Afghanistan, to attack a compound.
 With some troops on the ground, a large insurgent force ambushed them.
 Both helicopters were struck by small arms fire.
 One MH-47E pilot put his aircraft in the line of fire to protect the other MH-47E as its assault team disembarked.
 An RPG hit the shielding MH-47E, whose pilot crash-landed with no serious injuries to operators or aircrew.
 The Ranger commander and an attached 2nd Commando Regiment operator organised an all-round defence while the other MH-47E held back the advancing insurgents until its miniguns ran out of ammunition.
 An AC-130 Spectre joined the battle and kept the down crew and passengers safe until a British Immediate Response Team helicopter recovered them.
 The AC-130 then destroyed the MH-47E wreck, denying it to the Taliban.